adrianomoraes/k5_spectrum_viewer/README.md

-# K5Viewer: Advanced Viewer & Recorder for Quansheng K5-Family Radios (permanent BETA)
+# K5 Spectrum Viewer: Improved Viewer & Recorder for Quansheng K5-Family Radios (permanent BETA)

-`K5Viewer` is a powerful Python-based utility, forked from the `k5viewer` found in the [armel/uv-k5-firmware-custom](https://github.com/armel/uv-k5-firmware-custom) repository ([direct link](https://github.com/armel/uv-k5-firmware-custom/tree/main/k5viewer)).
+`K5 Spectrum Viewer` is a powerful Python-based utility, forked from the `k5viewer` found in the [armel/uv-k5-firmware-custom](https://github.com/armel/uv-k5-firmware-custom) repository ([direct link](https://github.com/armel/uv-k5-firmware-custom/tree/main/k5viewer)).
 It mirrors the radio's 128x64 screen in real-time, provides a detailed live waterfall display, and automatically records full spectrum sessions to a local database.

 [![A link to the K5Viewer demo video](assets/screenshot.png)](https://youtu.be/BLnvxmcPg08)